An instance template is a resource that you can use to create virtual machine (VM) instances and managed instance groups (MIGs).

 Instance templates are designed to create instances with identical configurations.
 So you cannot update an existing instance template or change an instance template after you create it.

-If an instance template goes out of date, or you need to make changes to the configuration, create a new instance template.
+If you need to make changes to the configuration, create a new instance template.
 You can create a template based on an existing instance template, or based on an existing instance.
 You can also override instance template fields when creating a VM instance from an instance template.

 - Create an instance template from scratch, based on an existing instance, or based on an existing instance template.